sharetribe/flex-docs/src/docs/ftw-content/page-builder/index.md

 to apply styling that should be present in each component.

 Default components can be overridden or edited.
-Remember that the changes will be global and reflected on each static page.
+Remember that the changes will be global and reflected on each content page.
 If you want to change a Section component on a specific page, you can use the options prop to override a page-level component [link to how-to].

 Blocks also have a type property.
 Currently, Page Asset Data only supports a single Block type.

 ## Fallback pages

-As the content of the static page is retrieved over a network connection, it is important to prepare for a scenario where data is unavailable due to e.g. a network issue.
+As the content of the page is retrieved over a network connection, it is important to prepare for a scenario where data is unavailable due to e.g. a network issue.
 FTW uses fallback data if loading the Page Asset Data through the Asset Delivery API fails.
 Fallback pages are specified for page-level components and are included out of the box for the Landing page, Terms of Service page and Privacy Policy page.

 A fallback page is constructed similarly to how a dynamic content page is.
 It uses the PageBuilder component, but instead of dynamically